 “RUN!”
-Elier shoves me in the back, pushing me forward.
+Elier shoves me, pushing me forward.
 “STOP GAWKING, JON!”

 I pick up the pace.
-I’m not sure what’s chasing us, but if the others are scared, it’s probably legit.
+I’m not sure what’s chasing us, but if the others are scared, I trust it’s legit.

-We reach the rocks a gasping, sweaty mess and hunker down behind a cairn.
-Lucky draws his bow, snaps it open, and nocks an arrow.
+We reach the rocks a gasping, sweaty mess and hunker down behind them.
+Lucky snaps his bow open and nocks an arrow.
 Ren meets our eyes and straightens his finger against his lips, urging us all to keep quiet.

 No way.
 No way.
 I shake my head side to side.

 Ren’s face twists in disgust.
-He pokes out from behind the rock, looks across the prairie for a couple seconds, then hunkers behind the stone and turns his hands up.
+He pokes out from behind the rock, takes a good, long look, then ducks behind the stone and turns his hands up.
 See?
 Nothing to worry about.

 The rest of us peek around the edges of our rocks.
 My lips part in utter amazement.

 On the other side of the road, tree-high flames are eating the prairie.
 Fortunately, the road is acting like a giant firebreak, keeping the inferno from advancing toward us.
-Up above the red-lit char, a dozen dragons circle and swoop, all mounted by armor-clad knights.
-Every so often, one of the dragons will spread its wings, curl inward like a reptilian comma, and blow concentrated fire out from its mouth.
+Up above the red-lit char, a twelve dragons—each one about a dozen feet long—circle and swoop, all mounted by armor-clad knights.
+Every so often, one of the dragons spreads its wings, curls inward like a reptilian comma, and blows concentrated fire out from its mouth.
 As soon as the fire hits the ground, it blossoms into an enormous billow.
 The displaced air lashes and unfurls, warping the plains into a wavy mess.

 “Whoa,” I whisper.
 “Dragons are real.”

-“No,” Gyrax whispers back, “these aren’t dragons.
-They’re wyverns.
+“No,” Gyrax whispers back, “not dragons—wyverns.
 Smaller, weaker, and less intelligent.
-They never grow larger than a dozen feet.
 Real dragons are ten times as big and they don’t breathe fire.”

 “But they’re related, right?”
 I look over at Gyrax.
 “I mean, not that I’ve seen a dragon before, but…”

 “They are.”
-He speaks a little louder, confident now that the wyverns aren’t looking for us.
-“During the Crimson Wars, Lyderea stole a clutch of red dragon eggs.
+He speaks a little louder, confident that the wyverns aren’t looking for us.
+“During the Wars, Lyderea stole a clutch of red dragon eggs.
 She magically stunted them, making the hatchlings mature into wyverns.
-They’ve become a different species altogether—inbreeding and sorcery have taken their toll.”
+They became a different species altogether—inbreeding and sorcery have taken their toll.”

 “What about the riders?”

 “Rainfire Knights.
-With their in-depth knowledge of battlefield magic, they can tear apart defensive spellcraft, exposing their prey to fire and talon.
+They each possess an in-depth knowledge of battlefield magic, meaning they can tear apart defensive spells and expose their prey to fire and talon.
 That’s why the Alliance sticks to the forest—it’s not exactly protective cover, but it can provide a degree of stealth and concealment.”

 “What are they doing?”
 My gaze shifts back to the Knight-mounted wyverns.
 “Why are they burning an empty prairie?”

 Ren wipes his brow with the back of his wrist.
 “Sending a warning, if I had to guess.
-The folk in Naversé must have angered their Justicers.”
+The folk in Naversé must have angered the Justicers.”

 The wyverns fly in a wide circle, one behind the other.
 After three big loops the leader breaks off and the rest follow, spreading out into a wedge-shaped formation.
 A moment later they disappear from view.